trailofbits/manticore/README.md

 ## Requirements

-Manticore is supported on Linux and requires Python 2.7, pip 7.1.0, and Z3.
+Manticore is supported on Linux and requires Python 2.7, pip 7.1.0, and the [Z3 Theorum Prover](https://github.com/Z3Prover/z3/releases).

 ## Quick Start